casper-ecosystem/cep18/docs/TUTORIAL.md

 ### Querying the network {#querying-the-network}

-The previous step has simulated a real deploy on the network.
+The previous step has simulated sending a real deploy on the network.
 The next code snippet describes how to query the network to find the _contract hash_.

 Contracts are deployed under the context of an account.
 Since we created the deploy under the context of `self.ali`, this is what we will query next.
 The `query_contract` function uses `query` to lookup named keys.
 It will be used to implement the `balance_of`, `total_supply` and `allowance` checks.